sebastiangraf/treetank/readme.txt

   in build.xml.
 + Team collaboration: Checkout or update must not yield errors or failing tests.
 + Trunk maintenance: Work on branch until the project lead agrees to merge.
-+ Dependencies: No external dependencies (jar files).
++ Dependencies: No external dependencies (jar files) except JUnit and StAX.